-The transfer agent and registrar for our common shares and our convertible debentures is Computershare Trust Company of Canada at its principal offices located in Toronto, Ontario, Canada.
+The transfer agent and registrar for our common shares is Computershare Trust Company of Canada at its principal offices located in Toronto, Ontario, Canada.
+The transfer agent and registrar for our 5.30%, 5.50% (2025), 5.60% and 5.00% convertible debentures is TSX Trust Company (formerly AST Trust Company (Canada)).